Trying to get your job search off to a strong start – only to be hampered by the resume-writing process?

 2 – Marketing and personal branding aren’t your strongest skills.

-Of course, these activities leave precious little time to become well-versed in self-marketing or personal branding!
+My point?
+It makes sense that you’d have little time to become well-versed in self-marketing or personal branding!

 Even if marketing campaigns ARE part of your leadership role, you’ll still find that it’s much harder to create promotional copy when the product is YOU.